Movie Review: “Wind River”

 Con: Private Security (-2pts)

 Alright, these guys were idiots.
 I will get into their ridiculous motives later.
 For now I just want to talk about the performances.
-These actors gave performances that, on the surface, were not bad but analyze their roles in the film and you will realize how terrible these performances were.
-This movie is all about the mystery.
-It is about the two main characters trying to find answers and it is about the audience going along for the ride and trying to figure out the answers along with the main characters.
+These actors gave performances that, on the surface, were not bad, but—as soon as you think about their roles in the film—you will realize how terrible these performances were.
+This movie was all about the mystery.
+It was about the two main characters trying to find answers and it was about the audience trying to figure out the answers along with them.

-Fast forward to the drilling site.
-The main characters go to the drilling site for answers, as soon as a member of the private security opens their mouth, I knew he was a villain.
-That is not me saying I am some movie genius that cracked the code.
-No. Every member of the private security delivered every line of dialogue while maintaining a cocky and creepy smile.
+Every member of the private security delivered every line of dialogue while maintaining a cocky and creepy smile.
 Did these guys turn out to be the villains or was this a deliberate misdirect by the filmmakers?
-You will have to see the movie to find out, but what I will tell you is that the acting by the private securmitt force was way too over-the-top and it just did not fit the tone of this film.
-These characters belong in a cheesy action film, not a dramatic character piece.
+You will have to see the movie to find out, but what I will tell you is that the performances by these guys were way too over-the-top and it just did not fit the tone of this film.
+These characters belonged in a cheesy action film, not a dramatic character story.